ng-Classic/ng-classic/aio/content/guide/architecture-components.md

 </div>

 You define a component's view with its companion template.
-A template is a form of HTML that tells Angular Classichow to render the component.
+A template is a form of HTML that tells Angular Classic how to render the component.

 Views are typically organized hierarchically, allowing you to modify or show and hide entire UI sections or pages as a unit.
 The template immediately associated with a component defines that component's *host view*.